SouthernSoftDom/southernsoftdom.github.io/_pages/about.md

 permalink: /about/
 ---

-A little About Me...
+A Little About Me...

-I'm gentleman with intriguing tendencies hailing from the Southern United States.
-I publish as the SouthernSoftDom.
+I'm a Southern gentleman with a penchant for exploration, experimentation, and building real connections.
+You can find me publishing as the SouthernSoftDom.

-I'm a lover of words, ideas, and the connections they enable with real people.
-After some encouragement I decided I would start to share some thoughts, orignal writings, and audio stories.
+Driven by a deep love for words and the power they hold to connect us, I’ve decided to share my musings, original stories, and audio creations with those who appreciate a touch of affection intertwined with carnal desires.

-I hope you enjoy and Thank you for visiting.
+Whether you're here out of curiosity or passion, I hope you find something that resonates.
+Thank you for stopping by—I’m glad to have you here.

 ⤚SSD⤙